HuangKst/docker-assignment1/README.md

   express_db_net: mongo and mongo-express

 ### RUN
-Execute the following command in the project root directory to start all services:`docker-compose up --build `
+Execute the following command in the project root directory to start all services:`docker-compose -f .\docker-compose.yml up -d `